 Neuroscience Critical Care

-The Neurotrauma and Neuroscience Critical Care Program at the Memorial Hermann Mischer Neuroscience Institute is internationally recognized for the treatment of highacuity brain and spinal cord injuries.
-Affiliated physicians manage more neurotrauma cases than any other center in the United States, with neurointensivists and experienced mid-level practitioners staffing the 32-bed Neuroscience and Neurotrauma ICU around the clock to provide ongoing intensive care to critically ill patients.
+The Neurotrauma and Neuroscience Critical Care Program is internationally recognized for the treatment of high acuity brain and spinal cord injuries.
+UT physicians manage more neurotrauma cases than any other center in the United States, with neurointensivists and experienced mid-level practitioners staffing the 32-bed Neuroscience and Neurotrauma ICU around the clock to provide ongoing intensive care to critically ill patients.
 The program continues to grow and now operates the largest and busiest Neuro ICU in the region and the second largest in the nation.

 The Neuroscience Critical Care Program is an international leader in research conducted on innovative treatments following neurotrauma, including participation in several multicenter trials.
 Investigators at UTHealth Neurosciences, UTHealth Medical School and TIRR Memorial Hermann are studying biomarkers for pain in spinal cord injury; cranioplasty outcome following decompressive craniectomy; adult stem cell therapy in severe traumatic brain injury (TBI) and acute stroke patients; the effects of erythropoietin on cerebrovascular dysfunction and anemia in TBI; neural and behavioral sequelae of blast-related TBI; the safety and pharmacokinetics of riluzole in patients with traumatic acute spinal cord injury; coagulation and outcome from acute neurologic injury using thrombelastography; perihematomal response to tissue injury and outcomes from intracerebral hemorrhage (ICH); inflammation and global cerebral edema after subarachnoid hemorrhage (SAH); and other basic science research and clinical trials.